mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In practice, there's a realistic risk of two members generating Commit messages at the same time, based on the same epoch, and both attempting to send them to the group at the same time.
-The extent to which this is a problem, and the appropriate solution, depends on the design of the Delivery Service.
-Per the CAP theorem {{CAPBR}}, there are two general classes of distributed systemsthat the Delivery Service might fall into:
+The extent to which this is a problem, and the appropriate solution, depend on the design of the Delivery Service.
+Per the CAP theorem {{CAPBR}}, there are two general classes of distributed systems that the Delivery Service might fall into:

 * Consistent and Partition-tolerant, or Strongly Consistent, systems, which can provide